1997-2001 Honda CR250 – Radiator Service & Repair

 Radiator Components

-1. Check your cooling hoses for pliability and general deterioration, if they are stiff, they need to be replaced soon.
+1. Check your cooling hoses for pliability and general deterioration; if they are stiff, they must be replaced soon.

-2. Make sure the overflow tube is in good condition, as you can tell, mine got cozy with the exhaust.
+2. Ensure the overflow tube is in good condition; as you can tell, mine got cozy with the exhaust.

-3. Check the cap rubber and spring condition, if the rubber is cracked or the metal has excessive corrosion, replace it.
+3. Check the condition of the cap rubber and spring.
+If the rubber is cracked or the metal has excessive corrosion, replace it.

 1 - Check Hoses Overflow Tube And Radiator Cap

-Check your cooling hoses for pliability and general deterioration, if they are stiff, they need to be replaced soon.
+Check your cooling hoses for pliability and general deterioration; if they are stiff, they must be replaced soon.

 2 - My Overflow Hose Was Melted By The Exhaust

-Make sure the overflow tube is in good condition, as you can tell, mine got cozy with the exhaust.
+Ensure the overflow tube is in good condition; as you can tell, mine got cozy with the exhaust.

 Body